jlord/essential-electron/index.md

 ## Electron's Two Processes

 Electron has two processes: Main and Renderer.
-There are <span class="def">modules</span> that work on both and some that only work on one of the two.
+There are <span class="def">modules</span> that work on each or both of the two processes.
+The main process is more behind-the-scenes while the renderer process is each of the windows of your app that users see.

 ### Definitions:
 - **Modules** Electron's APIs are grouped together based on what they do.
 For instance the `dialog` module has all the APIs for native dialogs like open file, save file and alerts.